Pleb5/Pleb5.github.io/pages/quest-6-bitcoin-privacy.md

 		gpg --import
 		```
         2. Substitute `<developer name>` for their real name(e.g. `Sjors`) and run this command for all developer keys you want to download
-        3. Use the “up” arrow to easily bring back the previous command and edit the names
+        3. Use the `up` arrow to easily bring back the previous command and edit the names
     7. It might complain about this and that missing or not found but it should say imported
     8. You can go and learn more about gpg “[Web of trust](https://www.gnupg.org/gph/en/manual.html#AEN554)” and how to add trust to these keys when you cross check them
     9. You can cross-check by finding the people online but going to conferences and meetups is also a great way to connect and verify.
 It could be considered kind of a trophy